Front Page Forums Liberty What is liberty?

 When a dispute arises about whether something is allowed, we should generally decide in favor of more liberty when the impact on other people is limited or non-existent, and find solutions that provide the most liberty for the most people.

-Example: Some people want to be topless or naked at the beach, while other people don’t want to see any private parts at the beach such as breasts, buttocks, or genitals.
+Example: Some people want to be topless or naked at the beach, while other people don’t want to see anyone’s private parts at the beach or feel awkward when they see someone else’s breasts, buttocks, or genitals.
 If just one person is topless or naked, it can be said that other people can just look away.
 However, if a parent doesn’t want their children to see other people’s private parts at the beach, or if multiple people are topless or naked at the beach and it’s difficult to enjoy the beach because there are private parts in most directions, there is a conflict.
-One solution is to designate certain areas of the beach as topless or nude, and designating other areas of the beach as clothing required, while leaving people to dress how they like in all non-designated beach areas.
+One solution is to designate certain areas of the beach as specifically allowing people to be topless or nude, and designating other areas of the beach as clothing required, while leaving people to dress how they like in all non-designated beach areas.
 The quantity, size, and locations of such designated areas can then vary according to popular demand.
-Designated clothing-required areas can have a buffer zone around their boundary where clothing is required because people in the buffer zone are visible from the designated clothing-required area, but where there is no expectation to not see someone topless or naked who may be in an adjacent designated clothing-optional area and visible from the buffer zone.
+Designated clothing-required areas can have a buffer zone or privacy fencing to create an interior “safe” area such that people in the interior “safe” area, looking in any direction, would not see anyone who is topless or nude, whereas people in the clothing-required area but outside the interior “safe” area might be able to look in the direction of the boundary of the clothing-required area and see someone topless or naked who may be in an adjacent clothing-optional area.

 Example: Some people want to smoke, and other people don’t want to breathe in smoke.
 One solution is to have designated indoor smoking areas with sufficient ventilation that it won’t affect other people in the building.
 Another solution is to have designated outdoor smoking areas with sufficient buffer zone around them that the smoke and smell would be hardly noticeable outside of the buffer zone.